Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 What packaging formats are available for bulk broad-spectrum CBD oil?

 Bulk broad-spectrum CBD oil is typically available in aluminum containers, HDPE drums, or fiber drums depending on order volume.
 Smaller quantities ship in sealed amber containers.
-Confirm packaging format and container sizing with your supplier at time of order.
+Confirm packaging format and container sizing with your supplier at the time of order.

 How long does wholesale broad-spectrum CBD oil take to ship?